Form: A low, mounding shrub.

 its number of subspecies.
 Many cultivars (cultivated varieties) have been developed, and those

-without spines most widely used.
+without spines are most widely used.

 Thriving in very hot, arid climates, and in very poor soil, it can be killed by overwatering